speedracer05/python-api-challenge/README.md

 <b> Project Discription </b>: Generate all of the tables and figures needed to produce a technical report of the study.

 ## General Information
+The code analyzes the relationship between the city latitude and various weather attributes, e.g. temperature and humidity.
+Data is taken from city_data_df, using 'o' as a marker to plot the City_Lat and Temperature as x,y coordinates.
+What makes this assignment unique is that I employed Matpltlib's colormap to map values to a color gradient, with the lowest temperature in blue, and the highest in red.
+A colorbar was also added to aid in identifying color to numerical range.
+Regression analysis was conducted using R-squared to identify how close the data fit to the regression line that was plotted.

 ## Technologies